Interview tips for Chefs and how to interview a chef

 Can i wear a smart watch?.

 No, we would advise not to.
-It will look rude if your apple watch goes off in the interview or trial shift.
+It will look rude if your phone watch goes off in the interview or trial shift.
 There is no need to have it on, we would advise to take it off, so there no chance it will go off.
-Treat it the same as a phone, a phone or phone watch going off will look rude.
+Treat it the same as a phone & have turned off in a pocket.

 Is it all about me?